-- Before you start bargaining, research the market and see what competitors are offering so you have an idea about what you want, what a reasonable price would be and any reasons that might persuade a seller to offer you a special deal.
+Before you start bargaining, research the market and see what competitors are offering so you have an idea about what you want, what a reasonable price would be and any reasons that might persuade a seller to offer you a special deal.

-- Initiate bargaining by asking something like, "Is that your best price?".
+Initiate bargaining by asking something like, "Is that your best price?"

-- During the bargaining process, take a polite, positive approach where possible, offering a sound rationale for the seller to meet you at a happy medium.
+During the bargaining process, take a polite, positive approach where possible, offering a sound rationale for the seller to meet you at a happy medium.

-- Body language and your facial expressions play a big part in communicating.
+Body language and your facial expressions play a big part in communicating.
 Look interested enough for the seller to feel hopeful of making a sale so that it's worth putting in the effort to haggle, but not so eager they'll feel confident you'll buy regardless of any concessions on their part.
 Smile and be friendly, but be prepared to walk away if necessary.

 What reasons might they have for wanting to offload the item you wish to buy?
 Perhaps that model is being discontinued, or has had bad press recently, or they're releasing a new version soon, making the older one harder to sell.

-- Draw attention to unique features of the product that might make it unappealing to other buyers, but aren't a deal-breaker for you, such as an unpopular colour or a less attractive style.
+Especially features that might make it unappealing to other buyers, but aren't a deal-breaker for you, such as an unpopular colour or a less attractive style.

 What sort of extras would be relatively painless for the seller to offer instead of a discount?
 They might not be willing to budge on price, but might be willing to throw in free installation, delivery, carry cases or optional upgrades.

-- Bundling several items into your purchase boosts your bargaining power.
+If it's in your budget, bundling several items into your purchase boosts your bargaining power.
 "What about if I buy two of them?" can be a persuasive argument when bargaining, but bear in mind that a seller might seek to claw back profit on the pricing of the other items.

 What is bargaining?

 Buyers can ask for added features and customisations to the product, or services like installation and delivery.
-When talking price, you could point out to the seller factors such as it being a good time to sell before the goods expire, or the colour of the item potentially being less appealing to other buyers.
+When talking about price, you could point out to the seller factors such as it being a good time to sell before the goods expire, or the colour of the item potentially being less appealing to other buyers.

 Aggressive tactics involve pointing out reasons you may have for going elsewhere if you're not offered a discount or a better deal.
 Being aggressive might help you reach a good deal now, but could backfire by getting your bargaining companion offside and destroying any ongoing relationship.

-Positive tactics, on the other hand, help preserve a business relationship by focusing on reasons why you like the seller and would be an ideal buyer for this particular item.
+Positive tactics on the other hand, help preserve a business relationship by focusing on reasons why you like the seller and would be an ideal buyer for this particular item.